29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/_frontmatters/teamIntro/team-intro.typ

   - Co-Head Builder
   - Head Chef
   Hello I am Aubert Seysses and my role within the team is to  help design and virtually CAD the robot, also, I aid with the physical construction of the robot.
 ],
-[#image("./members/Dew.png")], [#image("./members/DaSilva.png")],
-[
-  Daniel Dew
-  - Head Programmer
-  - Driver
-  - Driveteam
-  My role within the team primarily resides in the programming of the robot's code including autonomous and driver control.
-I also aid with the design and CAD phases of building.
-I am also the primary driver.
-],
 [
   Daniel DaSilva